4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *rangeObj*, pass a range of the cell(s) (created for example with [`VP Cell`](#vp-cell) or [`VP Column`](#vp-column)) whose value you want to specify.
 If *rangeObj* includes multiple cells, the value specified will be repeated in each cell.

 The parameter *valueObj* is an object that includes properties for the value and the [format](configuring.md#cell-format) to assign to *rangeObj*.
-It can include the following properties :
+Puede contener las siguientes propiedades:

 | Propiedad | Tipo                                     | Descripción                                                                                                                                                      |
 | --------- | ---------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |